 Additionally, surveys should be methodical and systematic to ensure that results are thorough and complete for areas where impacts are likely to occur from timber operations.
 For instance, it is important that the survey results reflect a seasonally appropriate site visit and discuss how the methodology substantiates findings of impact.
 The survey results should also include information regarding plant species of consequential status location, distribution, population size, and relevant site-specific characteristics.

 Finally, in terms of timing, botanical surveys are most helpful if submitted at the time of Plan review.
 This provides maximum opportunity for CAL FIRE and the review team to fully evaluate environmental impacts, their levels of significance, and proposed mitigation measures.
 Where this is not feasible, the survey must be completed prior to commencement of timber operations.
-Under these circumstances RPFs are also encouraged to ensure that, in addition to CAL FIRE, review team agencies are also notified of completion of the survey. can be accomplished formally by filing the completed survey as a minor deviation to the approved Plan.
+Under these circumstances RPFs are also encouraged to ensure that, in addition to CAL FIRE, review team agencies are also notified of completion of the survey.
+Often, this can be accomplished formally by filing the completed survey as a minor deviation to the approved Plan, which may be accessed via CalTrees, where the approved Plan has assessed the potential impact of Timber Operations on the possible presence of those plant species and those impact avoidance or mitigation measures present in the plan address the scope and scale of the results of the survey.
+However, in cases where the botanical survey results may result in a substantial deviation from those activities proposed in the Plan, a minor deviation would not be suitable.
+In these cases, the processes for incorporating a substantial deviation must be utilized and the potential impacts of timber operations on those resources identified in the botanical survey must be fully addressed.

 Appendix A: Description of Botanical Scoping References